captn3m0/ideas/README.md

 - [Arch Linux Package Build System](#arch-linux-package-build-system)
 - [Licence](#licence)

+## Introduction

+This is a open repository of personal ideas.
+Some of these are based on personal interactions, bug reports, and discussions I've had with lots of people.
+I've tried to give credit wherever possible.
+I also try to reference similar/existing projects that might relate to the idea, so if you know of something that is interesting in that space, file a PR or send me a link.

 ## OpenBook
 This is a privacy-awareness application that relies on the TrueCaller data-sharing model.
 It is meant to teach users that their privacy is not in their hands, but in the hands of those that they trust.